Home

 • What is your 12-month product roadmap?

-• What changes in recruiter efficiency have you seen with the use of this product?
+• What changes in talent acquisition efficiency have you seen with the use of this product?

 • What changes do you see in the conversion rates across the various parts of the hiring funnel?